-It is a new environmentally friendly procedure for controlling the ratio of activator to deactivator in an ATRP by electrochemical procedures.
-Electrochemical methods offer multiple readily adjustable parameters, e.g. applied current, potential, and total charge passed, to manipulate polymerization rates by selective targeting of redox-active catalytic species which will provide industrially scalable procedures that allow for the creation of even more complex and specialized materials.
+It is a new environmentally friendly procedure for controlling the ratio of activator to deactivator in an ATRP, specifically by electrochemical procedures.
+Electrochemical methods offer multiple readily adjustable parameters, e.g. applied current, potential, and total passed charge, that can be applied to manipulate polymerization rates by selective targeting of specific relative concentrations of redox-active catalytic species which will provide industrially scalable procedures that allow for the creation of more complex specialized materials.

-Cyclic voltammetric (CV) studies of copper complexes suitable for catalyzing atom transfer radical polymerization have been used for over a decade to measure the activity of copper based catalyst complexes in an ATRP.3-4 It was found that the E1/2 value for the redox couple CuI/CuII strongly depends on the nature of the ligand and the halogen, Figure 1.
+Cyclic voltammetric (CV) studies of copper complexes suitable for catalyzing atom transfer radical polymerization have been used since ~2000 to measure the relative activity of copper based catalyst complexes in an ATRP.
+(3, 4) It was found that the E1/2 value for the redox couple CuI/II/L strongly depends on the nature of the ligand and the selected transferable halogen, Figure 1.

 The proposed mechanism of ATRP mediated through electrochemical (re)generation of activators is shown below in Figure 2.